-Conte ents Page Introduction 4 1 Marriage General Roles and responsibilities Hours and place of marriage Restrictions on marriage Access Witnesses Registration stock Missing or stolen safe or registration stock Damaged register books Ink 5 5 5 6 6 6 6 6 6 2 Preliminaries Ecclesiastical Preliminaries Superintendent registrar's certificates in lieu of Ecclesiastical Preliminaries Giving notice of intent to marry Persons subject to immigration control One party resident in Scotland One party resident in Ireland Publication of banns - service personnel Publication of banns on board HM ships Two marriage ceremonies on the same day Religious ceremony after a civil marriage Re-marriage 7 7 8 8 8 9 9 9 3 Ceremony Pre-marriage checks Marriage by Superintendent Registrar's Certificate Pre-marriage questions Forced marriages 11 11 11 12 4 Registrations Marriages to be registered in duplicate Commencement of entries Completing the register entries Description of authority on which marriage was solemnised Examination of entry by the parties to the marriage Signing the entry Bilingual registration in Wales Filled register books Searching and issuing certificates Register from which copies are to be made Examples of entries 13 13 14 17 17 18 18 19 19
+Contents Page Introduction 4 Marriage 1 General Roles and responsibilities Hours and place of marriage Restrictions on marriage Access Witnesses Registration stock Missing or stolen safe or registration stock Damaged register books Ink 5 5 5 6 6 6 6 6 Preliminaries Ecclesiastical Preliminaries Superintendent registrar's certificates in lieu of Ecclesiast Preliminaries Giving notice of intent to marry Persons subject to immigration control One party resident in Scotland One party resident in Ireland Publication of banns - service personnel Publication of banns on board HM ships Two marriage ceremonies on the same day Religious ceremony after a civil marriage Re-marriage 7 ical 7 8 8 8 9 9 9 Ceremony Pre-marriage checks Marriage by Superintendent Registrar's Certificate Pre-marriage questions Forced marriages 11 11 11 12 4 Registrations Marriages to be registered in duplicate Commencement of entries Completing the register entries Description of authority on which marriage was solemnise Examination of entry by the parties to the marriage Signing the entry Bilingual registration in Wales Filled register books 13 13 14 ed 17 17 17 18 18

-Before the entry is complete After the entry is complete Examples of corrections 20 21 21 Quarterly certified copies of marriage entries Preparation of quarterly copies Copies for each quarter to be kept separate Register from which copies are to be made Errors in quarterly copies Certification of copies Offences and Penalties 22 22 22 22 23 23 7 BaptismCertificate of name given in Baptism 24 8 Burials Births and Deaths Registration Act 1926: Authorities for burial Registrar's certificate and coroner's order Certificate that death is not required to be registered Certificate or order lost or mislaid Notification of disposal to registrar Stillbirths 25 25 25 25 26 26 Births and Deaths Registration Act 1874: Notice required for burial of two or more bodies in one coffin 27 Burial Laws Amendment Act 1880:Notice of intended burialCertificate of burial 28 28 Frequently asked questions What do I do if I cannot get into my safe to get my registers?
+Searching and issuing certificates Register from which copies are to be made Examples of entries 19 19 19 5 Corrections • Before the entry is complete • After the entry is complete • Examples of corrections 20 21 21 6 Quarterly certified copies of marriage entries Preparation of quarterly copies Copies for each quarter to be kept separate Register from which copies are to be made Errors in quarterly copies Certification of copies Offences and Penalties 22 22 22 22 23 23 7 Baptism • Certificate of name given in Baptism 24 8 Burials Births and Deaths Registration Act 1926: • Authorities for burial • Registrar's certificate and coroner's order • Certificate that death is not required to be registered • Certificate or order lost or mislaid • Notification of disposal to registrar • Stillbirths 25 25 25 25 26 26 Births and Deaths Registration Act 1874: Notice required for burial of two or more bodies in one coffin 27 Burial Laws Amendment Act 1880: Notice of intended burial Certificate of burial 28 28 9 Frequently asked questions What do I do if I cannot get into my safe to get my registers?
 What do I do if I have lost the key to my safe?
 What do I do if the building in which the marriage was to take place is unavailable?
 What do I do if the couple do not have their certificates to marry?
-29 29 29 29 Appendices A. Useful contact details 30 B. Pre-marriage checks following civil preliminaries (flowchart) 31 C. Naval, Military and Air Force Chapels 32 D. Description of occupation
+29 29 29 29 Appe ndices A. Us seful contact details 30 B. Pre e-marriage checks following civil preliminaries (flowchart) 31

-E: Example of a Superintendent Registrar's certificate for marriage 35 F. Examples of entries: 1.
+C. Naval, Military and Air Force Chapels D. Description of occupation 34 E: Example of a Superintendent Registrar's certificate for marriage 35 F. Examples of entries: 1.
 Marriage after banns 2.
 Marriage by Licence 3.
 Marriage on production of superintendent registrar's certificates 4.
-Re-marriage of persons previously married 37 G. Examples of corrected entries:1.
-Correction of errors discovered before completion of the entry2 4.Correction of errors in completed entries 39 H. Marriage correction application form and guidance notes 41 I. Certificate of name given in baptism 46 J. Certificate for disposal (still-birth) 47 K. Certificate for burial or cremation 48 L. Certificate that death is not required to be registered 50 M. Coroner's order for burial 52 N. Declaration that certificate or order has been issued 54 O. Certificate of burial under the Burial Laws Amendment Act 1880 55
+Re-marriage of persons previously married 36 G. Examples of corrected entries:1.
+Correction of errors discovered before completion of the entry2 4.Correction of errors in completed entries 38 H. Marriage correction application form and guidance notes 40 Certificate of name given in baptism 44 J. Certificate for burial or cremation (still-birth) 45 K. Certificate for burial or cremation 46 L. Certificate that death is not required to be registered 48 M. Coroner's order for burial 50 N. Declaration that certificate or order has been issued 52 O. Certificate of burial under the Burial Laws Amendment Act 1880 53